 What exactly is a BEV?

 A BEV is a vehicle that runs on electricity, and only electricity.
 To "fuel" a BEV, drivers just have to plug it in, either into a regular wall socket or a charging station (which recharges the vehicle considerably faster).
 While many drivers install a charging station at home, there are also public charging stations located on roads and in parking lots across the country.
-Current(ly), in British Columbia there are about 1,000 public charging stations, 266 in Ontario (although by year's end there should be closer to 500), and in Quebec, approximately 1,250.
+Current(ly), in British Columbia there are about 1,000 public charging stations, 1300 in Ontario, and in Quebec, approximately 1,250.

 Quebec drivers lead the charge in embracing BEVs